deweppro/go-app/console/README.md

   -a     this is a string argument (default: demo)
   -b     this is a int64 argument (default: 1)
-  --cc    this is a float64 argument (default: 1e-05) -d     this is a bool argument (default: true)
+  --cc    this is a float64 argument (default: 1e-05) -d     this is a bool argument (default: false)

 Examples: